Why sticky notes are the best resource for small business marketing

 And, hey presto, you have your content calendar for a whole year, with content for your blog, social media networks, and your newsletter.

-I still use this method to plan my content, but now use a diary (one like my friend Kathy Ennis has created) to pull everything together.
-It’s all in one place and sits on my desk.
+I still use this method to plan my content, but now use an online calendar called Teamup to pull everything together.
+It’s all in one place and is accessible by me and my VA.
 Whether I need to write a blog post, a newsletter or post on social media, the what is in the diary and I just get on and do it!